Storms and Fraud

 - Never pay for the entire project before the work begins.
 Consider paying no more than one-third of the total cost as a down payment, with remaining payments tied to completion of specified amounts of work, and the final payment not due until the job is completed.

 - Be skeptical of any contractor that offers to pay your insurance deductible or offers other no-cost incentives, as these can be signs of fraud.
 You should always talk to your insurance company before committing to any repairs or even allowing a roofer to inspect your roof for any damage.
+Also be aware that roofers are not allowed to file claims on their customers’ behalf unless the roofer is (or employs) a licensed public adjuster to file its customers’ claims.

 - Check with the Better Business Bureau (bbb.org) to if there are any complaints against the business.